 The Museum & Arts Center in the Sequim-Dungeness Valley is Sequim's cultural history and art museum.
-The organization owns and operates three Sequim-based facilities - the Historic Dungeness Schoolhouse, Exhibit Center, and Museum & Arts Administration Center
+The organization owns and operates Three Sequim-based facilities - the Historic Dungeness Schoolhouse, Museum & Arts Administration Center and our New Cowan Complex Exhibit Center

-Rotating local history and featured art exhibits are on display in the Exhibit Center 175 W. Cedar St. The Exhibit Center also houses the Museum Store, which features largely locally-produced gift items available for purchase.
-The building is a former the Sequim Post Office, and was dedicated May 10, 1979.
-Phone: 360-683-8110.
+Exhibit Center Rotating local history and featured art exhibits are on display at our new Exhibit Center located at 544 N Sequim Ave.
+The Exhibit Center also houses the Museum Store, which features largely locally-produced history books of the area available for purchase.
+Phone: 360-681-2257

 Our organization began in 1976 with an idea on behalf of local Bicentennial Committee members to create a community museum.
 A Steering Committee prepared by-laws, policies, and created an exhibit committee, and by 1977, the city jail was being used as our first artifact storage area with exhibits going up in loaned spaces throughout Sequim.
 By 1979, Mayor Oliver Hamilton was cutting the ribbon to the doors of our Exhibit Center.
 In 1992, the then-named Sequim-Dungeness Museum merged with the Peninsula Cultural Arts Center to become the Museum & Arts Center in the Sequim-Dungeness Valley.
 In 1995, our organization grew further by acquiring the historical Dungeness Schoolhouse, which we own and operate as a rentable venue for community use.